6.09.2014

 Print display

-New (and likely more evenly enrolled) art courses at this high school could offer and still combine: drawing, painting, foundational studio art, advanced studio art, printmaking, photography, video, sculpture, art history.
+New visual art courses at this high school could offer semester or full-year enrollment and still combine: drawing, painting, foundational studio art, advanced studio art, printmaking, photography, video, sculpture, art history.